simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 #DSE 5.0 Multi-Instance Demo#

-The new Multi-Instance feature relased with DSE 5.0 allows the simple deployment of multiple DSE instances on a single machine.
+The new Multi-Instance feature released with DSE 5.0 allows for the simple deployment of multiple DSE instances on a single machine.

-This helps customer ensure that large hardware resources are effectively utilized for database applications.
-Making more efficient use of hardware Helps reduce hardware cost.
+This helps customer ensure that large hardware resources are effectively utilized for database applications, and making more efficient use of hardware can help reduce overall project cost.

 ##Build a DSE Node##
 You can use a bare machine, an empty VM, a docker image, whatever.
 I recommend at least a couple of CPU's and 6GB+ prefereably 8GB.